sgtmurtaugh/skeletor/README.md

 [node-canvas]

 ##### Installing dependencies
-`$ su -c 'yum install gcc gcc_c++ cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel giflib-devel'` in centos some font will not be installed by default, so need install it yourself
+`$ su -c 'dnf install gcc gcc-c++ cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel giflib-devel'` in centos some font will not be installed by default, so need install it yourself

 `yum search arial`